LoopKit/loopdocs/docs/index.md

 What is Loop?

-* Loop is an app that uses a compatible continuous glucose monitor (CGM) and is paired using a radio-link with your compatible pump.
+* Loop is an app you build yourself and load on your iPhone (or iPod)
-* Loop assists in the many insulin dosing decisions people with diabetes face every day.
+* Loop assists in the many insulin dosing decisions people with diabetes face every day
-* Loop is an app you build yourself and load on your iPhone (or iPod).
+* Loop uses a compatible continuous glucose monitor (CGM) and is paired using the RileyLink protocol with your compatible pump
-* Loop works with older Medtronic pumps and the Eros (not Dash) Omnipods.
+    * Loop works with older Medtronic pumps and the Eros (not Dash) Omnipods
+    * Loop requires a [RileyLink compatible device](build/step5.md#rileylink-compatible-devices) to communicate between the phone and pump

 What CGMs work with Loop?